rktjmp/hotpot.nvim/README.md

 Note: the `modules` and `macros` tables **replace** the defaults when given, they are **not** merged.
 Include all options you wish to pass to the compiler!

-Note: the `compiler` options are not passed to any `api.compile` functions and are only applied to Hotpots internal compilation.
+Note: the `compiler` options are not currently passed to any `api.compile`
+      functions and are only applied to Hotpots internal/automatic compilation.
+      If you have use for passing options to `api.compile` please open an issue.

 For a complete list of compiler options, see [fennel-lang.org](http://fennel-lang.org), specifically the API usage section.